hkailee/GenoSpark/README.md

 [seqtk](https://github.com/lh3/seqtk) (version 1.2-r101)
 python (version 3.5 or higher)

-And the following python 3 libraries are required:
+And the following python 3 libraries are required (Can be installed using instruction below):

 pyspark
 pandas